Abzac/guss/README.md

 guss.get_credit(user_name)
 ```

-Using TsRC algorithm calculates Time-stable Randomized Credit for any given user
+Using TsRC algorithm calculates Time-stable Randomized Credit for any given user (which updates and fluctuates during the time between calls)
 ```
 import guss
 guss.get_time_stable_randomized_credit(user_name)
 ```

-For more info about options and algorithm parameters tuning please see source code.
+For more info about algorithm parameters and tuning please see the source code.

+# Naming

+Term GUSS is the acronym for "General User Scoring System".
+This totally describes the purpose of this library.
+But also the word "guss" refers to the Russian word "гусь" [гус'] which stands for "goose" in English.